 - Signify the core traits of your business.

-- Communicate the purpose and benefits your business.
+- Communicate the purpose and benefits of your business.

 - Ensure that both graphics and language are appealing and easy to understand.